top of page

 Soils: Adapted to many soil types, including sand, loam, or clay as long as they are well-drained.

-• Plants in the Lonicera family are host species for 17 known native pollinators in the Cache Valley area.
+• Plants in the Lonicera genus are host species for 17 known native pollinators in northern Utah.
 Honeysuckle also provides nectar for pollinators, berries for birds and other animals, and habitat and nesting sites for birds and mammals.

 bottom of page